SAP-archive/teched2021-DAT162/exercises/ex4/README.md

 # Exercise 4 - Mass Change

-In this exercise, you will learn the basics for working with the mass change capabilities of SAP Master Data Governance.
+In this exercise, you will learn the basics for working with the mass change capabilities of SAP Master Data Governance, cloud edition.
 You will start with the creation of a mass request, which can be used to perform all required changes for selected business partners.
-After that you submit this request, and an approver will get a workflow task to approve the changes.
+After that you submit this request, and as an approver will get a workflow task to approve the changes.
 After approval, the requestor will get an email notification to navigate to the result of this mass request.

 ## Exercise Description